Do you think about probabilities on each and every investment/trade you make? You should.

 Baseball analysts will tell you with certainty the percentage of times that a catcher throws someone out at second base.

 Why?
-Because these probabilities matter and they are easy to figure out.
+Because these probabilities of success matter and they are easy to figure out.
 They simply look at the data that is presented to them.